Infrastructure

 The facility will be five times the size of Dubai International Airport.

-Dubai has begun construction of a $35 billion terminal for Al Maktoum International Airport, which aims to become the world’s largest airport.
+Dubai has begun the construction of a $35 billion terminal for Al Maktoum International Airport, which aims to become the world’s largest airport.

 The project, which involves the construction of five terminal buildings, will enable the airport, located in Jebel Ali – 37km southwest of Dubai, to handle up to 260 million people a year.